awsdocs/aws-control-tower-guide/doc_source/guardrails.md

 **The purpose of guardrails**

 Guardrails enable you to express your policy intentions\.
-For example, if you enable the detective **Disallow public read access to S3 buckets** guardrail on an OU, you can determine whether a user has attempted public read access to any S3 buckets for any accounts under that OU\.
+For example, if you enable the detective guardrail **Detect Whether Public Read Access to Amazon S3 Buckets is Allowed** on an OU, you can determine whether a user would be permitted to have read access to any S3 buckets for any accounts under that OU\.

 ## Guardrail Behavior and Guidance<a name="guardrail-behavior"></a>